saikethan27/StreamShape/docs/api-reference.md

 # API Reference

-Complete API documentation for Unified LLM Interface.
+Complete API documentation for StreamShape.

 ## Table of Contents